external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Individually fencing trees can become costly and impractical in orchards with more than 10 trees.
 In these cases, we recommend investing in a permanent perimeter fence.

 • Make sure the fence you choose is at least 8 to 10 feet high, and keep in mind that deer are excellent jumpers.
-Here at Heritage Farm in Decorah, we have seen deer jump over a fence that stands eight feet.
+Here at Heritage Farm in Decorah, we have seen deer jump over a fence that stands eight feet tall.

 • The fence should extend all the way to the ground.